-The façade is made of rough exposed stone constituted by Pietraforte Sandstone.
+The façade is made of raw stone constituted by Pietraforte Sandstone held together by Mortar.
 The arched decorations above the doors, the windows of the façade and in the upper part are realized in Brick.
 The column of the mullioned window, the plaques and the coat of arms are in Apuan Marble.
 The steps of the main door are in Pietra Serena Sandstone.
 The portal is in Apuan Marble and Alberese Limestone.